The Importance of Environmental Factors in Forecasting Australian Power Demand: Abstract

 \section{Abstract}

 We develop a time series model to forecast weekly peak power demand for three main states of Australia for a yearly time-scale, and show the crucial role of environmental factors in improving the forecasts.
 More precisely, we construct a seasonal autoregressive integrated moving average (\texttt{SARIMA}) model and reinforce it by employing the exogenous environmental variables including, maximum temperature, minimum temperature, and solar exposure.
-The estimated hybrid \texttt{SARIMA}-regression model exhibits an excellent mean absolute percentage error (MAPE) of $3.45\%$.
-More importantly, our analysis demonstrates the importance of the environmental variables by showing an average MAPE improvement of $45\%$ for the hybrid model over the crude one which does not include the environmental variables.
+The estimated hybrid \texttt{SARIMA}-regression model exhibits an excellent mean absolute percentage error (MAPE) of $3.41\%$.
+Moreover, our analysis demonstrates the importance of the environmental factors by showing a remarkable improvement of $46.3\%$ in MAPE for the hybrid model over the crude \texttt{SARIMA} model which merely includes the power demand variables.
 In order to illustrate the efficacy of our model, we compare our outcome with the state-of-the-art machine learning methods in forecasting.
 The results reveal that our model outperforms the latter approach.